ezynxo-com/HTML-Interview-Questions-Answers/SET 3.md

 4. Provide helpful placeholder text or default values.

 ---
-Here are 5 additional HTML interview questions and answers:

----

 ### **6. What is the difference between `<head>` and `<body>` tags in HTML?**
 **Answer:**